Inline Packing Systems – the need for speed

 Today’s high speed automated inline packing systems brings together sophisticated software with technologically advanced machinery.
 The resulting solutions process goods substantially faster than manual methods.
 This enables businesses to not only satisfy their customers but also increase both productivity and efficiency.
 A further important benefit is a decrease in labour costs.

 Precision processing of inline packaging systems

 To maximise productivity, each inline packing system is individually designed to meet the specific needs of a processing line whilst occupying the least possible floor space.
-From printing invoices and delivery notes that automatically insert into cartons, to bagging and applying labels ready for shipping – the sky’s the limit when it comes to available inline packing options.
+From printing invoices and delivery notes that automatically insert into cartons, to packaging with print and apply despatch labels ready for shipping – the sky’s the limit when it comes to available inline packing options.